yadisnel/go-ms-kits/README.md

 ## Overview

-Services provides a home for real world examples for using Micro v3.
+Services provides a home for real world examples for using go-ms v2.

 - [blog](blog) - A blog app composed as micro services
 - [helloworld](helloworld) - A simple helloworld service